 - Ofgem, the UK's energy regulator, has recently made it easier to review and change the deal you are on.
 Visit Ofgem's Be An Energy Shopper website to find the best deal for you.

-- Citizens Advice St Albans can help you find the cheapest tariff and supply a list of approved companies that offer electronic price comparison services.
+- Citizens Advice St Albans can help you find the cheapest tariff and even have their own electronic price comparison service.

 - Which? provide a good range of information and advice on finding the best tariffs.